spencergritton/Smusic/README.md

 - Write on photos page what type of music photo was classified to
 - Add background/header to images page or home page so they aren't so plain
 ###### App Optimization and Design:
+- <del>Fetch request from Spotify working and returning recommendations based on requested category</del>
 - Figure out how to add TensorFlow model or maybe try another ML platform
 - Save Spotify auth token and expiration time to Redux store instead of asking for a new one on each call (waiting to implement TensorFlow)
 - Save Spotify recommendations to Redux store instead of asking for new ones each time (waiting to implement TensorFlow)